Should I Choose Term Life or Whole Life Insurance?

 How Much Life Insurance Should I Buy?

 When you purchase life insurance you are usually safe purchasing about ten times your annual income, some experts say eight percent will work as well.
 You should have enough to cover your debts and still have a sizable amount left over for your loved ones to invest and then draw off the interest to live on.
 When purchasing insurance be sure that you go with a reputable company and that you shop around for the best rate.
+Consider things like morbidity rate, because your insurance company will.
 There is no excuse for having for not having life insurance.
 Take the steps you need to get coverage today.